Vradita34/Vradita34/README.md

     </div>
 </body>

-I'm a passionate developer with experience in web development.
+I'm a passionate developer with experience in web development. <br>
 I'm always eager to learn new things and challenge myself to build better solutions.